yermandy/cnn-fq/readme.md

 Use ```generate_triplets.py``` to generate triplets for training: ```casia_trn.csv``` and ```casia_val.csv```

-Make sure that your project is orginesed as follows:
+Make sure that your project is organized as follows:

 ``` Shell
 ├── resources